-If you're reading this article then you are probably concerned about an older/elder member of the family and looking for solutions to the best way to go about replacing their old worn out mattress.
+If you're reading this article then, you are probably concerned about an older/elder member of the family and looking for solutions to the best way to replace their old worn out mattress.
 As I approach what I consider to be my golden years or just being a senior citizen I am reminded about the importance of having a good night sleep.

-Having spent close to two decades in the furniture and mattress business I have behind me many years of knowledge and experience of knowing what to show and recommend to people in their elder years when it comes to buying a mattress today.
-It is my belief and has been my practice that working with elderly seniors requires special attention when it comes to what they sleep on and as a result need to work with these customers in a very special way.
+Having spent close to two decades in the mattress industry, I have a great deal of experience working with older clients.
+Some seniors require special attention when it comes to what they sleep on.
 This means listening intently to them so to meet their special requirements.
-This article will illustrate these requirements and explain why people in their elder years can't just go out and buy any old mattress.
+This article illustrates these requirements and explains why people in their elder years can't just go out and buy any old mattress.
 As a result you will be able to use this article as a great guide when looking for the best mattress for seniors.